brockwsmith225/Rating_Systems/README.md

 Data Sources are created using the [`DataSource`](docs.md#ratingsystems.core.data_source.DataSource) class.

+A plugin should implement the DataSource.fetch method, which should return a list of Game objects.

 ## Rating Systems

 Rating Systems are created using the [`RatingSystem`](docs.md#ratingsystems.core.rating_system.RatingSystem) class.

+A plugin should implement the RatingSystem.rate method, which should return a Rating object.

 ## Predictors

 Predictors are created using the [`Predictor`](docs.md#ratingsystems.core.predictor.Predictor) class.

+A plugin should implement the Predictor.predict method, which should return a Prediction object.